Face Shape Calculator: Find Hats That Actually Suit You

 A square face is all about symmetry.
 Your forehead, cheeks, and jaw are the same width, and your jawline is boxy.
 The goal is to use rounded hats to soften those sharp corners.
 Dad hats with curved brims and rounder beanies work best here.

-Stay away from flat-brim snapbacks or square crowns unless you want your head to look like a brick.
+Stay away from flat-brim snapbacks or square crowns, as they make your features look even more angular.

 4. Rectangle (Long)